Muskan3dev/node-assignment-worko-ai/README.md

 git clone https://github.com/yourusername/user-api.git

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd user-api

-Install the dependencies:
+3.Install the dependencies:

 npm install

-Create a .env file in the root directory and add your MongoDB URI and JWT secret:
+4.Create a .env file in the root directory and add your MongoDB URI and JWT secret:

 DB_URI=your_mongodb_uri

 JWT_SECRET=your_jwt_secret

 Running the API
-Start the server:
+1.Start the server:

 npm start
 The server will be running on http://localhost:3339.

-Running Tests
+2.Running Tests

 To run the tests, use the following command: